mehulagg/gitlab/doc/administration/integration/plantuml.md

 # PlantUML and GitLab **(FREE)**

 When [PlantUML](https://plantuml.com) integration is enabled and configured in GitLab, you can create diagrams in snippets, wikis, and repositories.
-To set it the integration, you must:
+To set up the integration, you must:

 1. [Configure your PlantUML server](#configure-your-plantuml-server).
 1. [Configure local PlantUML access](#configure-local-plantuml-access).